brandon-toy/Computer-Science-110/README.md

 # Computer Science 110

-Course taken at University of Victoria
+Course taken at University of Victoria, first exposure to programming